 The Georgia Southwestern State University Emergency Notification Service went into action, sending a warning about a campus lockdown, because of an off-campus shooting.

-A shooting has taken place off campus near the south side of the Griffin Bell Golf Course.
-Students, faculty & staff should remain in place
+The shooting took place off campus near the south side of the Griffin Bell Golf Course.

 "One of our officers responded, along with an officer from Georgia Southwestern who heard the call responded as a backup.
 The officer encountered a suspect outside an apartment where both officers were shot," said Chief Scott.